yuranxue272181/WPIMQP/README.md

 Challenges
 -
-1. Window adaption is difficult to achieve
+1. Window adaption is difficult to achieve.
-2. How to configure files on different computers
+2. How to configure files on different computers.